OFFIS-DAI/Mango.jl/paper/paper.md

 Now, we need to define the agents.
 An agent in `Mango.jl` is a struct defined with the `@agent` keyword.
-We define a `PingPongAgent` that has an internal counter for incoming messages.
+We define a `TCPPingPongAgent` that has an internal counter for incoming messages.

 ```julia
 @agent struct TCPPingPongAgent